Work-in-Progress

 Project 4: Robotics in the Foodservice Industry

-The past decade has also brought major changes in how we study consumer behavior.
+The past decade brought major changes in how we study consumer behavior.
 New technologies make it easier than ever to collect large datasets, and to engage in open science practices.
-Technological advances also make it possible for us to rethink how we analyze our findings, given that p-values are no longer the only feasible metric that we can rely on.
+Technological advances also make it possible for us to rethink how we analyze our findings.
 My goal is to explore how we can do better research in consumer behaviour by making the most of these new tools and opportunities.

 Project 1: Bayes Factors and the Field of Marketing